LOOKING TO EARN A LIVING AND HAVE A UNIQUE ADVENTURE?

 If you love seafood, then get yourself to an oyster farm.
 With farms in Coffin Bay, Smoky Bay and Kangaroo Island, oysters from these regions are sent to the best restaurants around Australia.
 Your days will be spent wading through the crystal blue waters along famous Australian coastlines, shucking and tasting the freshest seafood possible from nature's salty plate.

 Dusted off your resume and ready to find your next gig?
-Browse roles and start applying on The Backpacker Jobs Board for South Australia.
+Browse roles and start applying on the SA Jobs Board or via The Backpacker Jobs Board for South Australia.